neondatabase/website/content/docs/postgres/query-performance.md

 ### Most frequently executed queries

-This query lists the top 100 most frequently executed queries in the database, detailing each query's executing user with total and average execution times.
+This query lists the top 100 most frequently executed queries with the executing user and total and average execution time.

 ```sql
 SELECT